 The Mac Pro will likely be Apple's last standing Intel Mac

-The current announced timescale and the expected schedule of other Apple launches, would be enough to convince us that we've seen the last-ever Intel Mac.
+The current announced timescale and schedule of other Apple launches would be enough to convince us that we've seen the last-ever Intel Mac.
 Except for one thing.

 Mac Pro users have been unhappy often enough before, but that 2019 model appeared to show a new commitment to power users.
 If Apple leaves this one as long without updates as, say, the iMac Pro, then it's going to have a harder sell the next time it promotes a Mac as being for power users.

 No company can do everything, not even a $2 trillion Apple can.
 So maybe Apple has decided to let the Mac Pro go stale, maybe there are Apple Silicon Mac Pro models in testing right now.